emma-sax4/emmasax4.info/_blog_posts/switching-from-kramdown-to-commonmark.md

 * [wordpress.org: heading with anchor links are covered up by top of page header](https://wordpress.org/support/topic/heading-with-anchor-links-are-covered-up-by-top-of-page-header/)
 * [github.com: jekyll/jekyll-commonmark](https://github.com/jekyll/jekyll-commonmark)
 * [github.com: gjtorikian/commonmarker](https://github.com/gjtorikian/commonmarker)

+---

+Update: Since publishing this blog post, I've actually added back in almost every usage of `markdownify` that I had previously removed.
+The only place where it absolutely does not work is when rendering individual blog posts.
+It's possible `markdownify` wasn't the source of what was broken, but was just masking other issues I resolved around the same time.